EBI-Metagenomics/deciphon/README.md

     ├─ snap/            Reader for Deciphon snap files written in Python.
     ├─ tests/           Unit tests.

+## Compose

+The relevant files are `compose.yml` and `compose.cfg`.
+You can launch it via `docker compose --env-file compose.cfg up` and test it running `./tests/test-compose.sh`.
+Once it is running, open `http://127.0.0.1:1515/docs` to have an overview of the RESTful API.

+You might want to change the variable `DECIPHON_SCHED_ALLOW_ORIGINS` in the file `compose.cfg` to the hostname of a web server.

 ## 👤 Author

 - [Danilo Horta](https://github.com/horta)